SOTIF-AVLab/DOTL/Intersection_Vis_tool/README.md

 # Intersection Vis Tool

-We provide a python program to import and visualize the sind data set to make it easy to observe!
+We provide a Matlab program to monitor the violation status of traffic participants and a Python program to visualize the monitoring results.

 ## Python package Installation
 The package required for the program to run is shown in the `requirements.txt` file, and you can install them by：`pip3 install -r requirements.txt`